What are Orbs

-There are a variety of factors to be considered and many renowned paranormal researchers have discounted orbs as being paranormal for many different reasons.
+There are a variety of factors to be considered in this regard.
+In fact, many renowned paranormal researchers have discounted orbs as being paranormal for many different reasons.
 Here are a few things that need to be considered and ruled out.

 The common factor for orbs appearing in photographs and on video are dust and debris.
 This can also include dead skin cells, dirt, pollen, animal dander, hair, decomposing insects, dust mites, waste from dust mites, lint, insulation from the building, etc.,

-Dust appear in film as orbs because of the retro-reflection of light off the dust particle.
+Dust appear in film as orbs because of what is called the retro-reflection of light off the dust particle.
 As investigations are carried out at night there might be flashlights involved, flash from cameras, infrared (IR) lights, and natural lights from the etc., that can light to reflect.
 It doesn't take much light to reflect from these dust particles and cameras are quick to pick it up.
 This can also be captured day or night.

-Commonly people will argue that there was no dust in the area but that cannot be proven as it may not be possible to see dust particles with the naked eye it does not mean that dust particles are not present.
+Commonly people will argue that there was no dust in the area but that cannot be proven as it may not be possible to see dust particles with the naked eye it does not mean that dust particles are not present just that they are not visible as dust can be a variety of different things.
 Dust particles can be carried on clothing without even realizing it or may have settled on flooring, seating etc.,

 Usually dust orbs are not bright, but this doesn't mean they can't be.
-Another familiar cause are insects, naturally drawn to any light sources, even infrared light, they often appear as solid bright orbs of light.
+Another familiar cause are Insects, naturally drawn to any light sources, even infrared light, they often appear as solid bright orbs of light.
 Again, people will argue that there weren’t any insects around at the time of shooting.
 This cannot be guaranteed as many insects are tiny and go unnoticed, such as gnats and fruit flies unless there are several flying together.